• 6/28/2024

 TUM Vice President Gerhard Kramer congratulates Reverion founder Stephan Herrmann.

 Financial Times Londonrecently cited the potent entrepreneurship network surrounding the Technical University of Munich (TUM) when naming UnternehmerTUM as Europe’s best start-up hub.
-Yesterday more than 3000 visitors were on hand for the TUM Entrepreneurship Day to strengthen this network, learn from one another and exchange ideas on innovation trends.
+Yesterday around 1600 visitors were on hand for the TUM Entrepreneurship Day to strengthen this network, learn from one another and exchange ideas on innovation trends.
 More than 100 start-ups came together with students, researchers, investors and industry representatives for pitches, workshops and discussion rounds.

 Scheduled events included a matchmaking session for start-ups in search of co-founders and a strategy game for the circular economy.
 Prospective entrepreneurs learned about the support programs offered by TUM, UnternehmerTUM and TUM Venture Labs.
 At booths in the extensive fair zone, representatives of start-ups were on hand to take questions and explain their business ideas.
 Visitors also had a chance to learn how the spin-off Celonis achieved a 10 billion dollar “decacorn” valuation.